 If appropriate, submit a Transfer Petition to the BME Academic Committee, only graduate-level (5000-7999) work, earned with a grade of B or better, is eligible for transfer of credit.
+S/U coursework is not eligible for transfer credit.
 A maximum of 15 transfer credits are allowed.
 These can include no more than 9 credits from institution/s approved by UF, with the balance obtained from postbaccalaureate work at the University of Florida (Graduate Catalog - General Regulations).
 All courses must have a designation (i.e. engineering requirements, engineering electives, Department requirements, etc.).